reziamini/laravel-easypanel/README.md

 - [Vazir Font](https://github.com/rastikerdar/vazir-font)

 ## Contribution:
-If you feel you can improve our package You are free to pull request & submit issue :)
+If you feel you can improve our package You are free to send a pull request or submit an issue :)

 ## V2 Path
 - [ ] ACL System